thunkable/docs-thunkable-com/components/google-maps.md

 ---

-Google Maps is one of the most popular and powerful components on Thunkable.
+**Google Maps is one of the most popular and powerful components on Thunkable**.
 It enables users to locate themselves, share that location with others in real-time \(in combination with Firebase\) or map geo-located assets \(in combination with Spreadsheets powered by Cloudstitch\).

 The map itself can be styled in a million different ways and the markers you add to the map can be customized in a number of ways.